-The Park River is an an ever changing stream of environmental adventures, scientific research, art, myths, events and learning activities cast throughout this 78 square mile watershed.
-Whether you prefer a Park or a Hog River, management of natural resources is increasingly dependent upon the civic culture that approves planning policies, which conserve, revitalize or negatively neglect the value of local natural resources.
+The Park River watershed is full of ever changing stream of environmental adventures, scientific research, art, myths, events and learning activities.
+Whether a Park or a Hog River, management of natural resources is increasingly dependent upon the civic culture that approves planning policies, which conserve, revitalize or negatively neglect the value of local natural resources.
 Here is an incomplete list of other local projects –